keefa/tiny-cloud/prepare-hardware/up/README.md

 Plug the USB stick into the UP board and turn it on.

-You may need to press `F2` to enter BIOS once to adjust boot order to boot from USB stick.
+You may need to press `ESC` to enter BIOS once to adjust boot order to boot from USB stick.
 After that the installation works unattended.

-You can ssh into as user `root`.
+If you try it without a monitor, hold down `ESC` key for about 20 seconds.

+Then follow these instructions to boot from USB stick and start the unattended installation.

+- Press `ENTER` to enter the empty BIOS password.
+- Press 4x `CURSOR RIGHT` to select the Boot configuration.
+- Press 2x `CURSOR DOWN` to select Boot Option #1.
+- Press `ENTER` to open the options.
+- Press `CURSOR UP` to select UEFI USB stick.
+- Press `ENTER` to select the UEFI USB stick.
+- Press `F4` to save and then press `ENTER` to exit the BIOS setup.